RBastianini/polygen-php/README.md

 var_dump($polygen->generate($document)); // Will print "hello world".
 ```

+### Parse once, produce many (POPM)
+It's not necessary to parse the source grammar every time a production is wanted: once a Polygen document is obtained, it
+can be `serialize()`d to a string and stored as a string constant.
+This way, the parsing can be done only once at
+"compile time", then at runtime, it's sufficient to `unserialize()` the string back to a Polygen document, and it can be
+used as usual to obtain a production.

 ### Command line usage
 There is also a CLI tool that you can use.
 It's not refined at all, since it is intended for debugging only, but the
 basics work.